NICKNAME/S: Jook

 On 16 April 2018, Majok signed with the Wellington Saints for the 2018 New Zealand NBL season.
 He averaged 14.8 points, 9.9 rebounds, and 1.9 assists across 20 games.

-As a senior in 2013/14, he averaged 11.2 points and 10 rebounds per game to become the first Ball State player to average a double-double in a season since Theron Smith in 2001/02.
+He backed it up in 2013–14 with another third-team All-MAC selection and a double-double season of 11.2 points and 10.0 rebounds per game, becoming the first Ball State player to average a double-double in a season since Theron Smith in 2001–02, a year that remains listed in the school record book.

 Whilst we try to source as much information as we can for every player who has ever played in the NBL some information on a player profile may be missing.
 If you have additional information on a player you'd like us to add to a profile, please send it to us using the enquiry form below.